Ginzburg-Landau theory of spin pumping through an antiferromagnetic layer near the N\'{e}el temperature: Application to experiments

 Let us next discuss the case when the interfacical exchange interaction is given by the N\'{e}el coupling [Eq.~(\ref{eq:neel-int01})].
 Figure~\ref{fig:jn-temp01} shows temperature dependence of $j_{\rm s}^{\rm M}(d_{\rm A})$, calculated from Eq.~(\ref{eq:jsRES01}) for several different values of ${\omega}$.
 We again see that the pumped current has a peak at $T=T_{\rm N}$.
 However, in this N\'{e}el coupling case, we find that the peak height at $T=T_{\rm N}$ has a strong angular frequency dependence as experimentally found in Ref.~\cite{Qiu16} (see Fig.~4 therein).
 We emphasize that, while a similar result to Fig.~\ref{fig:jm-temp01} that there appears a moderate cusp structure at $T=T_{\rm N}$ was found by previous theoretical approaches~\cite{Okamoto16,Chen16}, the result shown in Fig.~\ref{fig:jn-temp01} that the spin pumping signal has a strong angular frequency dependence near $T_{\rm N}$ has never been obtained before.
 In the next section, we explain the origin of the strong angular frequency dependence in terms of N\'{e}el order parameter fluctuations that manifest themselves through the interfacial N\'{e}el coupling.

-To make the strong angular frequency dependence more visible, in Fig.~\ref{fig:jn-omega01}, we plot $j_{\rm s}^{\rm M}(d_{\rm A})$ for the magnetic coupling case [Figs.~\ref{fig:jn-omega01}(a), (b), (c)] and N\'{e}el coupling case [(d), (e), (f)] as a function of angular frequency $\widetilde{\omega}$ at several different temperatures.
-In the magnetic coupling case [(a), (b), (c)], we do not observe strong dependence on angular frequency even just at the N\'{e}el temperature $T=T_{\rm N}$ [(b)].
-By contract, in the N\'{e}el coupling case [(d), (e), (f)], although $\widetilde{\omega}$ dependence is weak at a temperature slightly shifted from the N\'{e}el temperature $T_{\rm N}$ [(d) and (f)], we find a very strong $\widetilde{\omega}$ dependence exactly at $T_{\rm N}$ [(e)].
+To make the strong angular frequency dependence more visible, in Fig.~\ref{fig:jn-omega01}, we plot $j_{\rm s}^{\rm M}(d_{\rm A})$ for the magnetic coupling case [Figs.~\ref{fig:jn-omega01}(a)--\ref{fig:jn-omega01}(c)] and N\'{e}el coupling case [Figs.~\ref{fig:jn-omega01}(d)--\ref{fig:jn-omega01}(f)] as a function of angular frequency $\widetilde{\omega}$ at several different temperatures.
+In the magnetic coupling case [Figs.~\ref{fig:jn-omega01}(a)--\ref{fig:jn-omega01}(c)], we do not observe strong dependence on angular frequency even just at the N\'{e}el temperature $T=T_{\rm N}$ [Figs~\ref{fig:jn-omega01}(b)].
+By contract, in the N\'{e}el coupling case [Figs.~\ref{fig:jn-omega01}(d)--\ref{fig:jn-omega01}(f)], although $\widetilde{\omega}$ dependence is weak at a temperature slightly shifted from the N\'{e}el temperature $T_{\rm N}$ [Figs.~\ref{fig:jn-omega01}(d) and \ref{fig:jn-omega01}(f)], we find a very strong $\widetilde{\omega}$ dependence exactly at $T_{\rm N}$ [Fig.~\ref{fig:jn-omega01}(e)].
 Therefore, this strong angular frequency dependence appearing only in the vicinity of $T_{\rm N}$ explains the experimental result reported in Ref.~\cite{Qiu16} (see Fig.~4 therein).

 Before summarizing this section, we comment on the effect of slight tilting of the antiferromagnetic easy axis from the in-plane direction.
 Although the spin alignment in a real sample may not be perfectly parallel to the in-plane direction of FI/AFI/M interface ($\parallel {\bf \hat{z}}$), we assumed that the magnetic easy axis of the AFI layer is parallel to ${\bf \hat{z}}$.
 In order to see the effect of a slight tilting of the AFI easy axis from the $z$ axis, we performed a numerical simulation of the spin pumping using Eqs.~(\ref{eq:LLG01}), (\ref{eq:TDGL_m01}), and (\ref{eq:TDGL_n01}), and numerically evaluate the spin conductance $g_{\rm F/A}(\omega)$ by tilting the magnetic easy axis of the AFI layer from the $z$ axis as ${\bf \hat{u}}= \cos \theta {\bf \hat{z}} + \sin \theta {\bf \hat{x}}$.
 Then, for $\theta =5 \degree$ and $10 \degree$, we find only a negligibly small change in the signal, and the results shown in Figs.~\ref{fig:jm-temp01} and \ref{fig:jn-temp01} remain almost unchanged.